yayunl/yayunl.github.io/_posts/2024-05-24-machine-learning-001-types-of-learning.md

 In _reinforcement learning_, the machine learns by interacting with an environment.
 The environment is represented by a _state_ $s$.
 The machine can take an _action_ $a$ that changes the state of the environment.
 The environment responds with a _reward_ $r$ and a new state $s'$.

-### The goal of reinforcement learning
+### Goal
 The goal of the machine is to learn a _policy_ $\pi$ that maps the state $s$ to the action $a$.
 The _policy_ is a function that tells the machine what action to take in each state.
 The action is optimal if it maximizes the expected average reward.

 # How supervised learning works
 The supervised learning process consists of the following steps: